 Schoology.
-Schoology is a web-based course management system designed to allow students and faculty to participate in classes delivered online or use online materials and activities to complement face-to-face teaching.
-Schoology courses are secure.
-Each student receives a unique logon and password, and only students that are registered can access the system.
+Schoology is a web-based learning management system that enables students and faculty to participate in classes delivered online or use online materials and activities to complement face-to-face teaching.
+Each student receives a unique logon and password, and only registered students can access the system.

-Schoology enables instructors to provide students with course materials, discussion boards, virtual classrooms(chat), online quizzes, and more.
+Schoology courses are secure and enable instructors to provide students with course materials, discussion boards, virtual classrooms(chat), online quizzes, and more.